collocations.org

 I prefer to be facing the direction of travel.

-the direction of sb''s gaze
+the direction of sb's gaze

 She followed the direction of his gaze.

-The blast sent debris flying in all directions. | The road was blocked in both directions.
+The blast sent debris flying in all directions.

 a sense of direction

-I haven''t got much sense of direction.
+I don't have much sense of direction.

 2. development